French submarine Plongeur: Operational history

-Submarine Plongeur under tow by La Vigie.
+Plongeur under tow by La Vigie.

 The submarine was commanded by Lieutenant de Vaisseau Marie-Joseph-Camille Doré.

 On 6 October 1863, Plongeur made her first trials by sailing down the Charente River, to the harbour of the Cabane Carrée.

 On 2 November 1863, Plongeur was towed to Port-des-Barques, where her first underwater trials were planned.
 Because of poor weather conditions, the submarine was eventually towed to La Pallice and then to the harbour (Bassin à flot) of La Rochelle.

 On 14 February 1864, during trials in the Bassin à flot, the engine raced due to an excessive admission of compressed air, and the submarine bumped into the quay.
 Trials were stopped.

 On 18 February 1864, Plongeur was towed to La Pallice and dived to 9 m.

 Stability problems due to its length limited the submarine to dives to a maximum depth of 10 m (33 ft).
 The front of the submarine would tend to dive first, hitting the bottom, so that the submarine would glide forward.
 Pumps were installed to compensate for the tilt, but proved too slow to be effective.
 The installation of longitudinal rudders would have improved stability as later demonstrated by the submarines Gymnote and Gustave Zédé.

 A model of Plongeur was displayed at the 1867 Exposition Universelle, where it was studied by Jules Verne, who used it as an inspiration for his novel Twenty Thousand Leagues Under the Seas.

-After various experiments, she was stricken by the French Navy on 2 February 1872.
+After various experiments, she was stricken from the French Navy register on 2 February 1872.

 Conversion

-Submarine Plongeur in use as a water tanker in the early 20th century.
+Plongeur in use as a water tanker in the early 20th century.

 The submarine was used as a water tanker from 1 January 1873.
 She was assigned to the harbour of Rochefort.
 In 1927, upon the closure of the arsenal at Rochefort, she was transferred to the Mediterranean at Toulon.
 She was decommissioned on 25 December 1935, and sold on 26 May 1937.